ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   guidelines in section 6 of {{?RFC7657}} apply.

-The Capacity Profile for a selected protocol stack may be modified on a per-Message basis using the Transmission Profile Message Context Property; see
+The Capacity Profile for a selected protocol stack may be modified on a per-Message basis using the Transmission Profile Message Property; see
 {{send-profile}}.